List of Lithuanian monarchs: Kingdom of Lithuania under Mindaugas I

 As the conquests of Prussia by the Teutonic Order and of Livonia by the Livonian Brothers were coming to an end, both Catholic religious orders began posing an existential threat to then-pagan Lithuania.
 In response, Duke Mindaugas, who by then had managed to strengthen his grip in various Baltic and Slavic lands, sought to consolidate power and unite Lithuania into one political entity, convert to Christianity, and become king.
 In 1250 or 1251, he was baptised as a Roman Catholic.
-In 1253, probably in Vilnius or Novogrudok, he and his wife Morta were crowned King and Queen, thus establishing a short-lived alliance with the Livonian Order.
-This laid the basis for the international recognition of the newly created Kingdom of Lithuania as a Western country.
+On 17 July 1251 Pope officially recognized Mindaugas as the King, thus establishing Christian Kingdom of Lithuania, and in 1253 probably in Vilnius or Novogrudok, he and his wife Morta were crowned King and Queen.
+Those events established a short-lived alliance with the Livonian Order and laid the basis for the international recognition of the newly created Kingdom of Lithuania as a Western country.

 Attempts of coronation in the Grand Duchy of Lithuania

 Some historical documents suggest that at the time of signing the Treaty of Salynas in 1398, Lithuanian nobles had acknowledged Vytautas as their King as a symbolic declaration of allegiance.
 Vytautas himself sought to officially establish his reign by coronation at least three times.
 All three attempts were unsuccessful because the political situation was much more complicated—by this point the Grand Duchy of Lithuania and the Kingdom of Poland were under a joint rule of Grand Duke of Lithuania and King of Poland Jogaila (Władysław II Jagiełło) with the Crown being in Kraków, Poland.
 As a consequence, the idea of a fully-fledged Lithuanian monarchy as well as Poland losing its influence over its neighbour was met with fierce resistance from the Polish nobles.
 The first time coronation was planned on 8 September 1430, but after one of the delegations that transported the crown learned that the first delegation was robbed on its way to Lithuania, they returned to Nuremberg.
 In the same year of October, Vytautas up until his death had planned his coronation at least two more times but with no success.

 In 1526, the Lithuanian Council of Lords suggested King Sigismund I the Old to grant the Grand Duchy of Lithuania the status of a kingdom, but such a proposal was rejected by the ruling Jagiellonian dynasty.